Table of Contents

 The open plains are the stage for the intricate dance between predator and prey.
 Lions are the dominant social predators, hunting cooperatively in prides to take down large prey like wildebeest and buffalo.
 Cheetahs are the sprinters of the savannah, relying on incredible bursts of speed to chase down gazelles.
 Leopards are the masters of stealth, often dragging their kills into trees to avoid competition.
 Hyenas, often misunderstood, are highly intelligent and social hunters, with jaws powerful enough to crush bone.

 A healthy savannah requires a robust scavenger community.
 Vultures are nature's cleanup crew, their highly acidic stomachs allowing them to dispose of carcasses infected with diseases like anthrax and botulism without becoming ill themselves.
 Without vultures, the spread of disease would be far more rampant.
-Other scavengers, like marabou storks and jackals, also play a role in recycling nutrients back into the ecosystem.
+Other scavengers, like marabou storks and jackals, also play a role in recycling nutrients back into the ecosystem, ensuring that no resource is wasted.

 Humans in the Savannah: A Shared History